ggaabe/technical-blog/docs/case-studies/index.md

 - Engineering team now self-sufficient with AI development tools

 #### Client Testimonial
-*"MindBike's expertise with AI coding tools transformed our development process.
-What would have taken months of manual work was completed in a fraction of the time, allowing us to focus on new features instead of maintenance."*
+> "Gabe got me started on using AI for all things in development, and 10x'd the speed of my development team.
+What would have taken months of manual work was completed in a fraction of the time, allowing us to focus on new features instead of maintenance."
+> - Jeremy Bolin, CTO of TriplePlayPay

 ---